 HOW TO TRAIN FOR THE KOKODA TRACK?

 The answer to this question is not a one-size-fits-all regime.
-Many young guns may already be in good enough shape to get through the 96-kilometers without extra training.
+Many young guns may already be in good enough shape to get through the 96 kilometers without extra training.
 However, it isn’t just about surviving, you want to be thriving and enjoying the trail rather than ‘digging deep’ every day to battle through.
-I’m not going to formulate a specific training plan but these points below will make it clear about what type of training would need to be required.
+I’m not going to formulate a specific training plan but the points below will make it clear what type of training would need to be required.

 - You should be able to complete a hike with 600m of elevation throughout.
 IF YOU CAN’T YET, start by doing a hike with 3-400m of elevation and then repeat once or twice a week leading up to your Kokoda Track adventure.
 Some days on the track have 1000m+ of climbing.

 - You should be able to hike several days in a row during your training.
 Practice backing up a big hike the next day with a smaller one and try and string together multiple hikes and workouts back-to-back

 - I would say running is a great overall fitness activity but not necessary at all to train for Kokoda.
 Long hikes with moderate incline with a duration of more than four hours are a great, low-impact activity to prepare you.